vanderdavidcar/evolution/README.md

 # IP/FQDN - DNS

-I used WSL (Windows Subsystem Linux) to tests all codes, so access by SSH was done with FQDN, all devices needed in /etc/hosts, because I searching for model in device_type to take the hostname of devices.
+I used WSL (Windows Subsystem Linux) to tests all codes, so access by SSH was done with FQDN, all devices needed into /etc/hosts, because my code searching for models e.g (c9200-48p, isr1111) create a python list and connect via SSH for DNS name.

 To avoid the error below, please make sure you have a DNS of devices in /etc/hosts